timothypratley/power-turtle/resources/public/conj2017-slides.md

 ???

 * This is Power Turtle; a batteries included REPL
-* The first lessons gets you started with Logo commands
+* The first lesson presents the Logo command: forward, left, right
+* Then combining commands into new commands
+* And how to repeat commands
+* There are a bunch of lessons
+  - we do not have time to look at them closely right now
+  - instead I'll quickly show you some of the capabilities of Power Turtle

 * In freestyle mode you can choose from several canvases
-* I'll quickly give you a taste for what is possible with each of them
-  - Turtle provides line based drawing
+  - Turtle we know about already, you can build complex geometric shapes

     (do